-SPO: Students will demonstrate offensive and defensive strategies, including bunting, stealing, pick-off plays, the hit and run, and rundowns through drills and scrimmage situations.
+Student Performance Objectives: Demonstrate offensive and defensive strategies, including bunting, stealing, pick-off plays, the hit and run, and rundowns through drills and scrimmage situations.

-Review of advanced hitting and bunting situations.
+Content: Review of advanced hitting and bunting situations.
 Lecture, discussion, and debate on the essential aspects of coaching; including motivation, organization, record keeping, ordering and inventory of equipment, eligibility, recruiting, and fundraising.
 Students who repeat the class will analyze hitting and bunting situations in game-like conditions.
 They will be provided a leadership opportunity.
 They will explain their own philosophy of coaching a baseball team.